-The “Look Mom, No Hands” Hands-Free Flexible Dog Leash is a great option for owners who have painful hands.
+The Tuff Mutt Hands-Free Dog Leash is a great option for owners who have painful hands.

 Unlike most conventional leashes, which will force your hands to take the brunt of your dog’s lunges and lurches, this leash will transfer most of the force to your waist.

-This leash is black and orange and comes with reflective stitching for maximum visibility in dim light.
+This leash comes in several colors, with reflective stitching for maximum visibility in dim light.

 Sizes: One size (should work with any dog, collar, or harness)

-The Leash Boss Traffic Handle is a relatively short leash, which features a great handle for those with arthritic hands.
+The Leash Boss Traffic Handle is a short leash measuring in at just 1 foot or 1.5 feet, depending on the model chosen, and features a great handle for those with arthritic hands.
 It is primarily designed for use in crowded or dangerous areas (such as near cars), but the handle’s unique design means that it’ll also work well for those who have trouble gripping a traditional leash.

 The Leash Boss’s handle is very rigid and will not flex or bend, making it easier for you to keep a secure grip on your pup.
 The handle features a solid plastic core, which is covered with soft padded foam to keep your hand comfortable during even the longest walks.